ShadowfireAngel/Aelar-Wares/README.md

 ![Baldur_wssCxugDfc](https://github.com/ShadowfireAngel/Aelar-Wares/assets/73798461/d55e417f-715f-4335-80e2-1042b0f3be58)

-Aelar currently has a total of eight items to offer to new and veteran adventurers.
-Make sure to stop by to see what he has to offer and keep an eye on his stocks; he is always looking to add more wares to his store!
+Aelar's store of available items is always expanding!
+Make sure to check back in regularly to see what new stock he has available!

 # Known Issues
 - The Enumclaw Dagger provides only one charge of Call Lightning upon purchasing but will still provide two charges after resting.